mehdiattar-lab/SM/README.md

 https://github.com/simcesplatform/AmqpMathToolIntegration

 The following libraries were utilised in development.
-Therefore, all of the libraries should be downloaded and utilized based on instructions given in above webpages [1](https://kannisto.github.io/Cocop.AmqpMathToolConnector) and [2](https://github.com/simcesplatform/AmqpMathToolIntegration)
+Therefore, all of the libraries should be downloaded and utilized based on instructions given in above webpages [1](https://kannisto.github.io/Cocop.AmqpMathToolConnector) and [2](https://github.com/simcesplatform/AmqpMathToolIntegration).
+Nevertheless, in the current implementation, only the asynchonized API available in [1](https://kannisto.github.io/Cocop.AmqpMathToolConnector) is used.

 amqp-client-4.2.2.jar